Buy vs Rent a Home?

 - many buildings and condo complexes have fitness centers and swimming pools

 - no worry of real estate market collapse

 - unemployment doesn’t mean you could lose your investment

-However, we’re asking if buying a house right now in 2019 is wise or does renting a condo or apartment make more sense.
+However, we’re still asking if buying a house right now in 2021 is wise or does renting a condo or apartment make more sense?